- Can I Get a Mortgage With Missed Payments?

 Worse yet, if this missed payment becomes a habit and you fall behind by 90 days or more, the lender may classify the loan as defaulted and initiate proceedings to repossess your home.

-So, what’s the best way to navigate this?
+So, what’s the best way to handle this?
 Here’s some advice:

 If you’re facing ongoing financial difficulties, talking to a debt counsellor or financial advisor could be beneficial.
 They can provide advice tailored to your specific situation.